United Airlines Flight 93: Aftermath

 Flight 93 fragmented violently upon impact.
 Most of the aircraft wreckage was found near the impact crater.
 Investigators found very light debris including paper and nylon scattered up to eight miles (13 km) from the impact point in New Baltimore.
 Other tiny aircraft fragments were found 1.5 mi away at Indian Lake.
 All human remains were found within a 70-acre (28 ha) area surrounding the impact point.

-Somerset County Coroner Wally Miller was involved in the investigation and identification of the remains.
+Somerset County coroner Wally Miller was involved in the investigation and identification of the remains.
 In examining the wreckage, the only human body part he could see was part of a backbone.
 Miller later found and identified 1,500 pieces of human remains totaling about 600 lb, or eight percent of the total.
 The rest of the remains were consumed by the impact.
 Investigators identified four victims by September 22 and eleven by September 24.
 They identified another by September 29.
-34 passengers were identified by October 27.
+Thirty-four passengers were identified by October 27.

 All the people on board the flight were identified by December 21.
 Human remains were so fragmented that investigators could not determine whether any victims were dead before the plane crashed.
 Death certificates for the 40 victims listed the cause of death as homicide and listed the cause of death for the four hijackers as suicide.
 The remains and personal effects of the victims were returned to the families.
-The remains of the hijackers, identified by the process of elimination, were turned over to the Federal Bureau of Investigation (FBI) as evidence.
+The remains of Ziad Jarrah were identified and turned over to the Federal Bureau of Investigation (FBI) as evidence after DNA samples submitted by his girlfriend were matched to remains recovered in Shanksville.
+The remains of the other three hijackers were identified by the process of elimination and turned over to the FBI as evidence.